LBC-LNBio/KVFinder-web/docs/_sources/_plugin/index.rst.txt

 Let's show the effect of varying **Probe Out** and **Removal Distance** on the cavity boundary.

-First, we should copy the cavity KAF to a new object to compare cavity boundary from the previous execution.
+First, we should copy the cavity KAH to a new object to compare cavity boundary from the previous execution.

 .. code-block:: bash

-    # Copy KAF
+    # Copy KAH
-    select resn KAF and output.KVFinder.output
+    select resn KAH and output.KVFinder.output
-    create KAF, sele
+    create KAH, sele
     delete sele
-    # Color KAF
+    # Color KAH
-    color magenta, KAF
+    color magenta, KAH

 Adjusting Probe Out
 *******************

 As mentioned above, adjusting the Probe Out size changes the level of the cavity boundary.
-So let’s go back on the **Main** tab and change the **Probe Out** size to 8.0 Å. Submit the job to KVFinder-web service again.
+So let's go back on the **Main** tab and change the **Probe Out** size to 8.0 Å. Submit the job to KVFinder-web service again.

 After completion, load the job results by clicking on **Show** button on **Results** tab under **Jobs** tab.